Aryan-136/CIS-Sentinel-Automated-Auditing-for-Windows-Linux-Systems/README.md

 ---

 **Developed by Aryan Pandya And Team**
-🔗 Connect with us on [LinkedIn](https://www.linkedin.com/in/aryanpandya/)
+🔗 Connect with us on [LinkedIn](https://www.linkedin.com/in/aryanpandya/)EOF

-EOF